htcondor/htcondor/docs/admin-manual/policy-configuration.rst

     may preempt the current request (enters the Preempting/Vacating state).
 When the preemption is complete, the machine enters the Claimed/Idle state with the new resource request claiming it.

-``START_BACKFILL`` :index:`START_BACKFILL`
-    When TRUE, if the machine is otherwise idle, it will enter the Backfill state and spawn a backfill computation (using BOINC).

-``EVICT_BACKFILL`` :index:`EVICT_BACKFILL`
-    When TRUE, if the machine is currently running a backfill computation, it will kill the BOINC client and return to the Owner/Idle state.

 :index:`transitions<single: transitions; machine state>` :index:`transitions<single: transitions; machine activity>`